coolum001/coolum001.github.io-content/cloudadventures.md

 ## Plan B ##

 So at this stage, I decided it was time to learn some new technology (maybe way past time).
-Both Google Cloud, Amazon Web Services (AWS) and Microsoft Azure know about Docker images, and running them up as a web server.
+All of Google Cloud, Amazon Web Services (AWS) and Microsoft Azure know about Docker images, and running them up as a web server.

 ### Onwards to Docker ###
 Setting up a Docker image was relatively straight forward, but again there some glitches.
 I chose the ```python:3.7-slim``` base image from Docker, and then discovered that the install process of ```pytorch``` needed some C libraries to be complied.
 This then needed some C ```.h``` files to be installed.
 Oh, and there was no C compiler, so that had to be installed as well.